Sea moss benefits for men: Fact checking the fertility superfood

 Signs you might benefit from the nutrients in sea moss:

-- Persistent fatigue: Feeling tired despite getting 7-8 hours of sleep could signal low thyroid function or mineral deficiency.
+• Persistent fatigue: Feeling tired despite getting 7-8 hours of sleep could signal low thyroid function or nutrient deficiency.

-- Cold intolerance: If you are wearing a hoodie when other men are in t-shirts, your metabolic rate might be downregulated due to low iodine.
+• Cold intolerance: If you are wearing a hoodie when other men are in t-shirts, your metabolic rate might be downregulated, including from thyroid-related causes.

-- Poor recovery: Muscle soreness that lasts 3+ days after a standard workout often indicates high oxidative stress or poor mineral status.
+• Poor recovery: Muscle soreness that lasts 3+ days after a standard workout can be influenced by training load, sleep, protein intake, and oxidative stress.

-- Nausea and stomach pain: Concentrated sea moss gels can irritate the gastric lining in sensitive men.
+• Nausea and stomach pain: Concentrated sea moss gels can irritate the stomach in some men, particularly on an empty stomach.

 What to do about it